pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 - Miners and those who prioritize transaction speed and cost-effectiveness can opt for a pseudonymous wallet, offering a more accessible alternative to the fully-private option.

+## Service Capabilities

+This wallet adopts advanced multi-layer privacy technology, aiming to offer you unprecedented control over your transaction privacy and security.
+It features two innovative types of wallet addresses:

+  1.**Fully-Private Address**: Your transactions are encrypted and untraceable, ensuring maximum security and anonymity.

+  2.**Pseudonymous Address**: Enjoy a Bitcoin-like privacy level with publicly visible coin values and traceable transactions, all while benefiting from lower fees and increased throughput.

 Furthermore, The abewalletmlp introduces a suite of key features designed to enhance your experience.

-**Key Features**:
+## Product Features

+With abewalletmlp, enjoy enhanced privacy, faster transactions, lower gas fees, and the flexibility to manage your privacy on your terms.

 - **Flexible Privacy Levels**: Choose between Fully-Private and Pseudonymous wallet addresses based on your privacy needs.
 - **Simplified Recovery**: Recover all wallet addresses with mnemonic words, no more limitations.
 - **Seamless Transfers**: Transfer ABELs between Fully-Private and Pseudonymous Wallets effortlessly.

-With abewalletmlp, enjoy enhanced privacy, faster transactions, lower gas fees, and the flexibility to manage your privacy on your terms.

 ## Operational Steps